DataDog/yubikey/README.md

-# How to store private keys on a Yubikey
+# How to use Yubikey for gpg, git, ssh, Docker Content Trust, VMware Fusion, and more

 ## Summary